JonClayton/phase-0/week-6/attr/my_solution.md

-I'm submitting this via a `.mk` file to make it easier to read.
+I'm submitting this via a `.md` file to make it easier to read.
 Hope that's okay.

 Here's the [link to the `.rb` version](https://github.com/JonClayton/phase-0/blob/master/week-6/attr/my_solution.rb)